sanmatte/writeup_robotank/README.md

 In the end, we put the two exploits together to control the remote robot.

 Final Flow:
-- Reset the interested robot's action using XSS
+- Reset the interested robot's action using XSS;
-- Infer the private key using public key and secret (only one time)
+- Infer the private key using public key and secret (only one time);
-- Retrieve the challenge from the account page
+- Retrieve the challenge from the account page;
-- Sign the challenge with the private key
+- Sign the challenge with the private key;
-- Buy the interested action
+- Buy the interested action;
-- Send the command to the remote robot
+- Send the command to the remote robot.

 We repeated this flow to navigate with the robot in the room and find the two pieces of hidden flags.
 #### First part of the flag: